tox-rs/tox-human/src/groupchat_packets.md

 --------- | ------
 variable  | Name (UTF-8 C string)

-Sent by a peer who wants to change its name or by a joining peer to notify its name to members of group chat.
+Sent by a peer who wants to change its name or by a joining peer to notify its name to members of conference.

 When a peer receives this packet then:

 - if the name equal to existing name then
     - return.
 - else
-    - update name of the peer in the group chat.
+    - update name of the peer in the conference.

 #### Title packet (0x31)